Biden delivers grim debt ceiling warning while sharply criticizing Republicans - KTVZ

 Republicans have been seeking spending cuts in the federal budget in exchange for their support to raise the nation’s borrowing limit.
 On Sunday, Biden acknowledged “significant” disagreement with Republicans in some areas, insisting that while he’s willing to cut spending, tax “revenue is not off the table” as part of the deal.

+“He’s now bringing something to the table that everyone said was off the table,” the California Republican said.
+“It seems as though he wants to fault more than he wants a deal.”

-“Much of what they’ve already proposed is simply, quite frankly, unacceptable,” Biden said at the news conference.
-“It’s time for Republicans to accept that there’s no bipartisan deal to be made solely, solely on their partisan terms. … They have to move, as well.”
+At his news conference, Biden said that much of what Republicans have proposed “is simply, quite frankly, unacceptable.”

+“It’s time for Republicans to accept that there’s no bipartisan deal to be made solely, solely on their partisan terms. … They have to move, as well,” the president said.

-Pressed on whether he would be to blame for a default scenario, he said that based on what he’s offered, he should be blameless, but conceded that “no one will be blameless” as he suggested some of his political rivals could be encouraging a default to sabotage his reelection efforts.
+Pressed on whether he would be to blame for a default scenario, Biden said that based on what he’s offered, he should be blameless but conceded that “no one will be blameless” as he suggested some of his political rivals could be encouraging a default to sabotage his reelection efforts.

 “I think there are some MAGA Republicans in the House who know the damage it would do to the economy, and because I am president, and a president is responsible for everything, Biden would take the blame and that’s the one way to make sure Biden’s not reelected,” he said.